sounth-coder/SE12_CENTRAL_SP/README.md

 # SE12_CENTRAL_SP
-Girra Student Portal in the workings.
+Student Portal in the workings for a Major Project.
+[Vague Description for now to minimize search feedback - will update description later].